Candida Martinelli's Italophile Site

 hurt him deeply.

-Alessandro took Caterina into his care as new head of the de' Medici
+Alessandro took little Caterina into his care as new head of the de' Medici

 family.
 Alessandro's nickname 'Il Moro' means 'the Moor', and was given to